grofte/NAMI/README.md

 Click "Solutes file" to provide a file with information about the experimental contents of each well.
 This is required to plot the temperature of hydrophobic exposure (T<sub>h</sub>) vs concentration or pH etc. but not necessary for determination of T<sub>h</sub>.
 An example raw data files is provided in the directory ExampleFiles, e.g. solsalt.sol.

 Click "Results from a previous run" to provide a text file from a previous run with T<sub>h</sub> and skip the data processing and go directly to the plotting tools.
-Raw data are still required since the waterfall plot option uses the raw data.
+Raw data are still required since the waterfall plot option uses the raw data. **Note: resume from previous results is temporarily broken**

 Specify which columns contain well numbers, temperatures, and fluorescence intensities.
 On some machines the temperature is not specified but only the number of the reading is given.
 So if the first reading was at 24 degrees then a temperature offset of 23 should be input.
 You could also use this to get your results in Kelvin rather than Celsius.

-Specify what the temperature step increment is.
+Specify what the temperature step increment multiplier is.
 We have excellent results with 1 degree steps but some qPCR machines are extremely fast and some people prefer to sample fluorescence more often.
+This should be 1 in most cases.
+It is only neccessary to change if you both have a temperature increment that is different from 1 and your machine doesn't output temperatures but only reading number.

 Specify the number of wells.
 If your data file contains fewer wells than you input then NAMI will crash.
-However, you can specify fewer wells than are present in the data file to avoid spending time processing them.
+However, you can also specify fewer wells than are present in the data file to avoid spending time processing them.

 Click "Apply" and “Close”.